Personal Health care mandate

 Visit Covered California for more details.

-If you need help meeting the requirements for health care coverage, the state may provide financial help.
-Help is available for qualifying individuals and families through Covered California and is based on:
+Help meeting the requirements for health care coverage is available for qualifying individuals and families through Covered California and is based on:

 - Household size